the-events-calendar/the-events-calendar/readme.txt

 Looking for something else?

-* <a href="http://m.tri.be/2c">Events PRO</a>: recurring events, a whole range of new views (day / week / map / photo / venue / organizer) & widgets (calendar / featured venue / event countdown), custom event attributes, geolocation search and a lot more.
+* <a href="http://m.tri.be/2c">Events Calendar PRO</a>: recurring events, a whole range of new views ( week / map / photo / venue / organizer) & widgets (calendar / featured venue / week / event countdown), custom event attributes, default content, location search and a lot more.
-* Sell tickets with <a href="http://m.tri.be/2f">WooCommerce</a> or <a href="http://m.tri.be/2e">Eventbrite</a>
+* Sell tickets, collect sales, and manage attendees all from within your WordPress dashboard!
+Combine our <a href="http://m.tri.be/18wg">Tickets Plus add-on</a> with your favorite ecommerce plugin (WooCommerce, Shopp, Easy Digital Downloads, or WP E-commerce).
-* <a href="http://m.tri.be/2h">Import events from Facebook</a> or let your <a href="http://m.tri.be/2g">users submit</a> from right on your website!
+* <a href="http://m.tri.be/2h">Import events from Facebook</a> or let your <a href="http://m.tri.be/2g">users submit events</a> from right on your website!
 * Have so many amazing events that your users get overwhelmed?
-Drop some filters on them with the <a href="http://m.tri.be/52" target="_blank">Filter Bar Plugin</a>.
+Drop some filters on them with the <a href="http://m.tri.be/52" target="_blank">Filter Bar plugin</a>.
+* Connect with your Eventbrite.com account!
+Import/export between The Events Calendar and Eventbrite, plus ticket sales.
+Check out the <a href="http://m.tri.be/18wf">Eventbrite Tickets</a> add-on!

-<a href="https://www.facebook.com/ModernTribeInc" target="_blank">Join us on Facebook</a> to be part of our active community, check us out <a href="https://twitter.com/ModernTribeInc/" target="_blank">on Twitter</a>, and <a href="http://m.tri.be/2k">sign up for our newsletter</a> for release announcements and discounts.
+<a href="https://www.facebook.com/theeventscalendar/" target="_blank">Join us on Facebook</a> to be part of our active community, check us out <a href="https://twitter.com/TheEventsCal" target="_blank">on Twitter</a>, and <a href="http://m.tri.be/rm">sign up for our newsletter</a> for release announcements and discounts.

 = SUBMITTING PATCHES =

 If you’ve identified a bug and want to submit a patch, we’d welcome it at our <a href="https://github.com/moderntribe/the-events-calendar" target="_blank">GitHub page for The Events Calendar.</a> Simply cue up your proposed patch as a pull request, and we’ll review as part of our monthly release cycle and merge into the codebase if appropriate from there.
 (If a pull request is rejected, we’ll do our best to tell you why).
 Users whose pull requests are accepted will receive credit in the plugin’s changelog.
 For more information, check out the readme at our GitHub page.
 Happy coding!

-= GET INVOLVED =

-Need to hack the plugin or build a new feature for a project?
-How about making that into an add-on plugin so other people who have been wishing for the same feature can take advantage!

-Want to make an add-on?
-Check out <a href="https://github.com/moderntribe/tribe-events-agenda-view" target="_blank">Jessica's sample add-on plugin: Agenda View</a>!

-Send it to us and we would be <a href="mailto:pro@tri.be">happy to review it</a> and give you feedback!
-Then put it up on the .org repo for everyone to appreciate!

 == Installation ==